mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

         .AddIngredient(ItemID.Wood, 5)
         .Register();
 ```
-There is a more detailed explanation of how to do this in ExampleMod/ExampleRecipes.cs
+There is a more detailed explanation of how to do this in `ExampleMod/ExampleRecipes.cs`.
+Keep in mind that chaining methods is optional, you can still use the old pattern.

 ## tModLoader .NET Upgrade
 {Some info on .NET5 and AnyCPU targetting}